-Restriction of E-Mail Privileges in Response to Resource Limitations, Administrative Procedures, or Policy Violations basis.
+Restriction of E-Mail Privileges in Response to Resource Limitations, Administrative Procedures, or Policy Violations

+The Office of Information Technology of Mount Union sets the amount of disk space available for mailboxes and file space.
+The Office of Information Technology will announce the limits on an annual basis.
 On occasion it may become necessary for IT to impose additional limitations on the use of email due to technical necessities or to require purges of information stored on the University servers to preserve the integrity of the system.
 Users are advised to implement a data recovery plan, for example storing files on a DVDs, CDs, or making paper copies, as well as regularly archiving their email messages.